lukaskubanek/LoremSwiftum/README.md

 - Xcode 9.2+
 - iOS 8.0+ / macOS 10.10+

-*The Xcode and OS requirements apply only when the library is integrated via an Xcode project or framework.*
+*The Xcode and OS requirements apply only when the library is integrated as a framework or via the Xcode project.*

 ## Installation